FredF63/ioBroker.javascript/doc/de/blockly.md

-### Custom sendTo block
+### Einem Adapter etwas senden
 [Custom sendTo block](de/img/03sendto/_custom_en.png)

 This is just a help block to send internal system message (sendTo) to any adapter.

 Of course you can use custom function block to do anything crazy, and to send messages too.